SantosRAC/maize_microbiome_transcriptomics/README.md

 Results from analysis of RNAseq, 16S and correlation between both will be included here.

-Eventually, it will include a pipeline for analyzing maize microbiome metataxonomics and transcriptomics data using Nextflow.

 ## Researchers

  * Dr. Renato Augusto Corrêa dos Santos